 Dom is an award-winning writer who graduated from Bournemouth University with a 2:1 degree in Multi-Media Journalism in 2007 before launching Esports News UK in 2015.
 He was a finalist for Journalist of the Year in the 2023 Esports Awards.

 He’s a lifelong gamer, having first picked up a NES controller at three years old, and has a background in games and B2B journalism, having written for a range of publications including Games TM, Nintendo Official Magazine, games industry publication MCV as well as Riot Games and more.
-He worked as head of content for the British Esports Federation up until February 2021, where he stepped back to focus on Esports News UK and offer esports consultancy services full-time.
+He worked as head of content for the British Esports Federation up until February 2021, where he stepped back to focus on Esports News UK full-time.
 Today, Dom helps British Esports on a small freelance basis putting together their email newsletter.

 Read more about Dom Sacco’s work on his website here.

-Joshua ‘Jace’ Sharp
+Joshua ‘Jace’ Collishaw

-Content producer, Overwatch & League of Legends | Follow @JacePT_ on Twitter
+Freelance content producer, Overwatch & League of Legends | Follow @JacePT_ on Twitter

-Joshua ‘Jace’ Sharp is a UK colour caster currently working within Overwatch and League of Legends.
+Joshua ‘Jace’ Collishaw is a UK colour caster currently working within Overwatch and League of Legends.
 Only starting to work in esports during early 2020, Jace joined ENUK around late 2021 to produce written content for the website surrounding the London Spitfire.

 Alongside Dom, they attended i68 in the UK to cast for Belong and cover the grand finals of the BYOC tournament.